philip-pearce/quorum-flow/readme.txt

 for the mean Peclet number; when performing this steady solve, the variable Pe must be edited to be equal to Pe_mean; then add the time-dependent part back in for the unsteady solve).

+For paper "Universal dynamics of biological pattern formation in spatio-temporal morphogen variations"

+Comsol simulations performed in Comsol Livelink with Matlab (Comsol version 5.5) as above.
+To run the simulations, specify the oscillation time period (T_sweep), the required value(s) of K, and the kinetic parameter kA or kfA [see paper for meaning of parameters].
+The code will output a Matlab file with the maximum and minimum concentrations of the signalling molecule against time.
+The code will stop for the value of T at which the maximum concentration reaches a critical value (see Fig. S1 in paper).